noPerfection/service/README.md

 The third and last type of the services are **proxy** services.
 The proxy acts as a switch between a user/service and a user/service.
 Depending on the proxy result the request will be forwarded or returned back to the client.

+**Constraints**
+* proxy service names can not start with `tmp` since it makes the proxy as an ipc protocol for its handlers manager thread which is prohibited.

 ---
 ## Controller